jbatnozic/N.E.W.-40.000/Codices/Orks.md

   that model’s profile when resolving those attacks.

   ### Tide of Muscle (1CP)
-  // ignore charge modifier (is this needed?)
+  // ignore negative charge modifiers

   ### Big Red Button (1CP)
   Use this stratagem when an ORKS VEHICLE from your army that has an **Explodes** (or equivalent) special rule is